How States Tax Adult Use Cannabis and Spend Resulting Revenue

 Conclusion

-Ohio’s tax rate and tax revenue allocation plan seems to be in line with the practices of other states.
-As mentioned above, the proposed tax rate of 15.75% (10% special marijuana tax plus 5.75% state sales tax) for cannabis retail sales is very close to the median of the remaining states (17%) and virtually mirrors tax structure in the neighboring state of Michigan.
-Similarly, Ohio’s plan to allocate 3% to administrative costs, 25% to substance use treatment, 36% to localities with operating cannabis entities, and 36% to a social equity program aligns with some of the funding priorities we see in other recreational states.
+Ohio’s tax rate seems to be in line with the practices of other states.
+As mentioned above, the tax rate of 15.75% (10% special marijuana tax plus 5.75% state sales tax) for cannabis retail sales is very close to the median of the remaining states (17%).
+The original tax allocation (3% to administrative costs, 25% to substance use treatment, 36% to localities with operating cannabis entities, and 36% to a social equity program) aligned with some of the funding priorities we see in other recreational states.
+The new allocation under S.B.
+56 where 64% is allocated to the general fund and the remainder going to host communities is somewhat more unusual as most states specify their spending priorities in greater detail.

-The Ohio General Assembly, along with Governor DeWine, have signaled a desire to make amendments to the marijuana reform statute as passed by the voters on November 7th, with tax rate and tax allocation being mentioned as possible issues under consideration.
-In respect to the tax rate, the Ohio General Assembly will need to balance their desire to maximize tax revenue and maximize deterrence of problematic use with their desire to curtail the illicit cannabis market as much as possible.
+The Ohio General Assembly, along with Governor DeWine, have signaled a desire to increase the tax rate although the newly passed SB 56 left the effective rate unchanged.
+Whether future tax adjustments will be made remains to be seen, but any change will need to balance a desire to maximize tax revenue and deterrence of problematic use with desire to curtail the illicit cannabis market.
 A higher tax rate might theoretically bring in additional tax revenue, but it can also incentivize adult customers to purchase their cannabis product from unsanctioned sellers if the higher tax results in uncompetitive prices for legal cannabis product.